manastalukdar/manastalukdar.github.io/website/blog/2019/04/14/interviewing-software-engineers/readme.md

 #### Multiplier

 Candidate, specially if interviewing for an experienced developer position, should show the likelihood of elevating the team.
 At the very least, candidate if hired, should not pull the team down for whatever reason.

+#### Autonomy

+This is encapsulated by other attributes such as, **_ability to learn new things_**, **_Sense of ownership_**.
+Needless to say, for experienced candidates we should expect a high degree of autonomy once they get past the initial on-boarding and ramp-up phase.

 #### Systematic and Methodical Approach